DorinDomin/Flight-Simulator-App--Milestone-3/README.md

 # -Flight-Simulator-App--Milestone-3
-Purpose of this extercise- we created an interface for the operation of an aircraft.
+* Purpose of this extercise- we created an interface for the operation of an aircraft.
 Our plain response to instructions from the user regarding the rudder and the variouse control surfaces.
-The simulartor is desplayed as graphical interface of the cockpit, as shown in the picture below:
+The simulartor is desplayed as graphical interface of the cockpit.

+* Four control surfaces:
+  - Joystick: Steering wheel
+  - steering wheel direction can be controlled using right and left keys.
+  - Elevator - rudder can be controlled using up and down keys.
+  - Sliders: Aileron - balances Throttle - throttle

 ## Usage